 Will God’s Name Never Change? - Daily Devotional

 The New Testament records: “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12). “the same yesterday, and to day, and for ever” (Hebrews 13:8).
-Like many Christians, I thought that the Lord was the Savior and God could only be called Jesus.
-But I recalled that the Old Testament says: “I, even I, am the LORD; and beside me there is no savior” (Isaiah 43:11).
-In the Age of Law, God personally told people that the name Jehovah was His name and would last forever.
-However, why did God’s name become Jesus when He was incarnated to do the work of redemption in the Age of Grace?
-Which is actually God’s name, Jehovah or Jesus?
-The questions puzzled me all along.
+So, I thought that the Lord Jesus was the name of God, which would never change.
+But I recalled that the Old Testament says: “I, even I, am Jehovah; and beside me there is no savior” (Isaiah 43:11).
+“This is my name for ever, and this is my memorial to all generations” (Exodus 3:15).
+In the Age of Law, God personally told people that Jehovah was His name forever, and that apart from Him there was no Savior.
+However, why did become Jesus when He was incarnated to do the work of redemption in the Age of Grace?
+Which one is God’s name, Jehovah or Jesus?
+These questions puzzled me for a long time.